linker3000/Z80-Board/README.md

 The main program is STARTREK.BAS.
 TRKINST.BAS prints the instructions and in the original program was chain-loaded upon request,  but that feature has not been implemented so it's best to just read the source if you need guidance.

-MAZE

-Draws an ASCII maze (eventually, for big ones!)

-BUNNY

-ASCII bunny (well, 'Rabbit' now)

-ELIZA

-Early AI - Let Eliza sort out your troubles (not to be taken seriously)

-NKLED2

-If you implement the simple I/O port, this program controls the LEDs.
-Written for Turbo Pascal 3 on CP/M. Compiled program and source code provided.

 ---

-All the above code loads via Tera Term using its copy-and-paste feature or by using Grant Searle's file uploader for CP/M: http://searle.hostei.com/grant/cpm/index.html#InstallingApplications
+All the above code loads via Tera Term using its copy-and-paste feature (MS Basic in BIOS) or by using Grant Searle's file uploader for CP/M: http://searle.hostei.com/grant/cpm/index.html#InstallingApplications

 Let me know if anything needs further modification...and enjoy some retro computing!